phossa2/event/README.md

 - <a name="glob"></a>Event name globbing

-  Event name globbing means callables of the binding of 'login.*' will also be fired when event 'login.success' is being triggered.
+  Event name globbing means callables of the binding 'login.*' will also be triggered when triggering event 'login.success'.

   ```php
   // bind 'login.*' with callables